eagle-io/docs/source/reference/historic/jts.rst

 JTS supports both simple and complex data types.
 Complex data types are always encapsulated in a JSON object denoted by '$'.
 When inserting historic data, the data type *MUST* match the parameter type.
 For example, TIME data is only accepted on Time parameters.
+Data that has been exported using renderType 'STATE' will always use *String* data types.

 The following data types are supported in the 'v' value field of a record column: